KatoStoelen/ConsoleSelect/README.md

 ## Customization

-The `ConsoleSelect(ConsoleSelect.Settings settings)` constructor can be used to custimize the following:
+The `ConsoleSelect(ConsoleSelect.Settings settings)` constructor can be used to customize the following:

 |Property|Default|Description|
 |---|---|---|